| |

 Plus, it’s got an extra boost of protein, making it the perfect sweet treat that doesn’t completely derail your nutrition goals.

-You’ve got to try a few more of my protein rich Ninja Creami recipes like this turtle protein ice cream, Oreo protein ice cream or homemade cookie dough protein ice cream too!
+You’ve got to try a few more of my protein-rich Ninja Creami recipes, like this turtle protein ice cream, Oreo protein ice cream, peanut butter protein ice cream, s’mores protein ice cream, and homemade cookie dough protein ice cream too!

 Too busy to make this right away?
 Pin it for later!
 Pin this post to your favorite board on Pinterest and it will be there when you’re ready!